smelukov/bundle-internals/README.md

 });
 ```

-## Why not builtin webpack Stats object?
+## Why not a builtin webpack Stats object?

-First of all it is
+Its too huge to analyze ;)

 ## Data Analyzing